addlistener/guard-with-debug/packages/babel-plugin-guard-with-debug/README.md

 if (debug.enabled("path/to/file.js") console.log(...)
 ```

-For those who
+For those who want
-- Want to turn on / off `console.log` using [debug.js](https://github.com/debug-js/debug) based on file name.
+- To turn on / off `console.log` using [debug.js](https://github.com/debug-js/debug) based on file name.
 No need to `require('debug')('make:up:a:module:name')` any more.
-- Need browser native click go to source support for [debug.js](https://github.com/debug-js/debug), which is not possible when you substitute `console.log = debug("a:b:c")`
+- Browser native click go to source support for [debug.js](https://github.com/debug-js/debug), which is not possible when you substitute `console.log = debug("a:b:c")`
+- To remove console.xxx in production.

 ## Usage